subh-sole/Go-w-iq---production/README.md

-# Go Multiplayer Game
+# Go  Game Production

 ## Overview

-This project is a multiplayer implementation of the traditional board game Go (wéiqí) built with Flutter.
+This project is a implementation of the traditional board game Go (wéiqí) built with Flutter.
 The game includes single-player mode with various difficulty levels, a tutorial, and multiplayer mode utilizing Firebase Firestore for real-time data synchronization.

 ## Features